OneTrueKirk/onetruekirk.github.io/pcl.md

 * Initial token ratio
 * Start time
 * Interest rate
+* Soonest Call Time (thanks to JaLa for this suggestion)

 A Lender is either matched or unmatched.
 Unmatched Lenders can set the interest rate they expect on loans and the ratio of collateral tokens: borrowed tokens they require, or are free to withdraw at any time.
 A Borrower initiates a Borrow by posting the necessary collateral and matching with one or more Lenders in a set of Loans.
 Routing can be done offchain, the Borrower will call in with a set of Lender positions to match with.
 The price to repay the loan is based on the initial token ratio, the interest rate, and the time elapsed since the start time.

 Matched Lenders can only withdraw atomically if there are enough Unmatched Lenders to take over their loans at equal or lower rates and collateral ratio.
-When there is no liquidity available to take over the loans and allow them to withdraw, Matched Lenders can “call” loans by paying a fee (the liquidation fee).
-This triggers an auction of all or part of the collateral backing the loan(s) of the borrower(s) they are matched with.
-The Borrower will have “right of first refusal” on the auction to repay their loan in full minus the liquidation fee.
-If the Borrower does not exercise this right, a normal liquidation auction will proceed, and the Lender will recoup their principal along with the liquidation fee if the proceeds are sufficient, or take a partial loss if they waited too long and the position became undercollateralized.
+When there is no liquidity available to take over the loans and allow them to withdraw, Matched Lenders can “call” loans by paying a fee (the liquidation fee) which is deducted from the borrower's outstanding debt.
+A loan can only be called after its Soonest Call Time.
+This triggers an auction of all or part of the collateral backing the loan(s) of the Borrower(s) they are matched with, sufficient to cover the Borrower's debt.
+In an earlier version of the design, the Borrower had the right of first refusal to repay the loan.
+[Mathis](https://twitter.com/MathisGD_) suggested unifiying the call and liquidation more smoothly which I agreed with.
+The Borrower is free to participate themselves in the liquidation auction to minimize their costs.

-The duration of the auction and how long the borrower has to act are important parameters.
-An MVP system might standardize these, but these parameters could be set by the Lender as part of the Loan variables.

 From a Borrower’s perspective, their loan is of indefinite duration with fixed rate, and they will receive a small compensation if it is recalled before they choose to repay.